 The best way to arrive here is to arrange a horseback ride from Montaña Grande.
 Deep in the Karen Mogensen Reserve on the Nicoya Peninsula, this lodge has four simple teak cabañas from where guests can try guided birdwatching tours and excursions to the spectacular waterfall at Velo de Novia (“Bride’s Veil”).

-The Rough Guide to Great Escapes.
-For your own great escape try our very own Tailor Made Trips.
-This feature contains affiliate links; find out more about why we've partnered with hotelscombined.com here.
+This feature contains affiliate links; find out more about why we've partnered with booking.com here.